Particular/docs.particular.net/nservicebus/transactional-session/persistences/dynamodb.md

 ## Transaction usage

-Message and database operations made via the the transactional session are committed together once the session is committed:
+Message and database operations made with the transactional session are committed together once the session is committed:

 snippet: use-transactional-session-dynamo